ezraroi/Human-AI-Collab/2-what-learning-theory-as-surveyed-cannot-adeq.md

 Gap: Learning science often treats time primarily as an instructional variable (how to schedule practice).
 This model treats time as a constitutive structural dimension of development: emotional and cognitive resources fluctuate, consolidation occurs across scales, and capacity growth is intrinsically diachronic.
 Gap status: Significant within the surveyed base.
 Additional review is needed in developmental psychology, systems consolidation neuroscience, and rhythm literature (e.g., circadian/ultradian dynamics) to determine closer matches.
-### 2.4 The Journal as Constitutive Chronotope (Distributed Substrate)
+### 2.4 The Journal as a constitutive component of the system's diachronic alterity (a chronotope enabling re-encounter with past-self as addressable other)
 What this model proposes:
 - The [Journal](journal.md) as a constitutive component of the system’s diachronic continuity (a **[chronotope](chronotope.md)**), not merely a reflective tool
 - [Materialization](materialization.md) as necessary for cross-session continuity and pattern recognition
-- A durable external substrate that enables re-entry, comparison, and integration across time
+- A durable external substrate that enables re-encounter with past-self positions, comparison, and integration across time
 - A stability function: the Journal constrains and stabilizes metabolized meaning without performing metabolization (the Human remains the metabolic agent)
 - A stable substrate enabling long-horizon integration (not a transcript, not a diary, not a memory aid)